-Upper second-class degree or an equivalent standard in other qualifications approved by the University; English language: IELTS 7.0 or equivalent for speakers of other languages.
+Upper second-class degree or an equivalent standard in other qualifications approved by the University.

 Months of entry